Chris6077/Shurle/README.md

-# Shurle-API
+# Shurle
-API for URL Shrink
+Shortens your url
 ### Click [here](https://shurle.glitch.me/) to check it out!
 Config and schema are private to secure my MongoDB data.